ryan-l-robinson/theology.ryanrobinson.ca/README.md

 - Posts overall list: add pagination to view posts in blocks of 20 or so at a time instead of all at once, show tags.
 - Individual post display: show the description at the top, in a separately styled box, as a brief overview.
 - Sidebar: list of tags? list by year?
+- Add another taxonomy, like tags but for specific series of posts?
 - Posts: add descriptions to all posts, review tags, remove categories that aren't doing anything, update image paths
 - Header: add a search box - there's probably an eleventy module for that?
 - Different colour scheme for dark vs light mode